COVID-19 pandemic in Nepal

-Between January and March, Nepal took steps to prevent a widespread outbreak of the disease while preparing for it by procuring essential supplies, equipment and medicine, upgrading health infrastructure, training medical personnel, and spreading public awareness.
+From January to March, Nepal took steps to prevent a widespread outbreak of the disease while preparing for it by procuring essential supplies, equipment and medicine, upgrading health infrastructure, training medical personnel, and spreading public awareness.
 Starting in mid-January, Nepal established health-desks at Tribhuvan International Airport as well as at border checkpoints with India.
 Land borders with India as well as China were later completely sealed off, and all international flights were suspended.
 All academic examinations were cancelled, and schools and colleges were closed.
 Quarantine centres and temporary hospitals are being set up across the country.
 Laboratory facilities are being upgraded and expanded.
 Hospitals have been setting up ICU units and isolation beds.
 The SAARC countries have pledged to cooperate in controlling the disease in the region.
 India, the United States and Germany increased their support to Nepali health sectors.

 The pandemic forced Nepal to cancel the then ongoing Visit Nepal Year 2020 tourism campaign.
 The country's economy is expected to be severely affected due to the pandemic's impact on tourism, remittance, manufacturing, construction, and trade.
 The World Bank has warned that the pandemic could push about one-third of the country's population below the International Poverty Line (i.e., $1.90 per day).

 Vaccination for COVID-19 began in Nepal on 27 January 2021.